 A blog also tracks and archives content by dates so you and your readers can retrieve them the way they like.

 A forum lets users with the same interest to gather and chat about a particular topic.
 So the conversation is already there.

 What makes a blog so unique?

-Unlike forum or bulletin board, a blog’s relationship is one to many instead of many to many.
+Unlike forum or bulletin board, a blog’s relationship is one too many instead of many to many.
 This means anyone can start a blog and be the conversation starter.
 Sure, others can talk about something first in their blog and then followed by others too.
-It spreads like virus.
+It spreads like a virus.